Hydrologic Drought Response Planning

 Hydrologic Drought Response Planning – Community Based Adaptation and Action

-Completing the hydrologic drought response plans will allow communities to build resiliency to hydrologic drought, reduce the impacts of drought, and prepare for future drought conditions.
-Communities will be better prepared to respond quickly and systematically to the specific challenges that droughts cause.
-The completed plans will identify the triggers for drought based on local climate and water resource needs, the steps required to declare a drought, and the roles and responsibilities of community leaders including elected officials, town administration, water infrastructure operators, fire officials, and community stakeholders.
-The plans will also outline drought impacts and concerns of the community and specific adaptation measures for those impacts.
+Completing a hydrologic drought response plan allows your community to build resiliency to reduce the impacts of hydrologic drought and prepare for future droughts.
+By completing a Drought Response Plan, your community will be better prepared to respond quickly and systematically to the specific challenges that droughts cause.
+The completed plan will include steps required to declare a drought, roles and responsibilities of community leaders including elected officials, town administration, water infrastructure operators, and fire officials, and a drought indicator for your community’s water resource needs.
+The plan also outlines drought impacts and concerns of the community and specific adaptation measures for those impacts.

 Drought conditions occur when there are periods of abnormally dry weather that deplete water resources required for human and environmental needs.
 There are four main types of droughts: meteorological, agricultural, hydrologic, and socio-economic drought.